 Vaccination certificates are not required.

 Keep in mind that while in Mexico, you are subject to local law.
-Showing contempt to a Mexican government official at the port of entry or elsewhere, is a serious offense
+Showing contempt to a Mexican government official at the port of entry or elsewhere is a serious offence

 Other Mexico Visa Info

 To be successful in your Mexico job search and getting the job you want, you need to prepare a Mexico cover letter and Mexico CV which you must email instantly to the prospective employers selected during a job search in Mexico.

 When you receive an invitation to the Mexico job interview, you may apply for a Mexico visa and a Mexico work permit.
 Then prepare yourself for a job interview and take a look at the Mexico dress code because how you dress is one of the most important attributes in being hired.